Unique villages that are worth the detour in Holland

 4) Modernist Nagele

-Uninformed visitors may think that they ended up in a bungalow park.
-Nagele however is the Dutch testing ground of the Nieuwe Bouwen (New Building), an icon of modernist architecture.
-This ‘new city on new land’ in the Noordoostpolder, was a real laboratory for the reconstruction.
-Several prominent architects, such as Mart Stam, Gerrit Rietveld, Frans van Gool and Mien Ruys, designed sections of the village, which is why so many students and architects visit Nagele every year.
-Start your visit in the museum in the former church at Ring 23.
+Nagele was the platform for experimentation for the architects of the Nieuwe Bouwen style, an icon of modernist architecture.
+This ‘new town on new land’ in Noordoostpolder served as a laboratory for the reconstruction.
+Famous architects such as Gerrit Rietveld and Mien Ruys designed various parts of this village, which explains why so many students and architects visit Nagele every year.
+Start your visit in the museum in the former church (Ring 23) or in the museum residence (Karwijhof 20).
+You can spend the night in a genuine 70s interior in the house next door.
+Check monumentenbed.nl.

 5) Veenhuizen Prison Village

 Like Frederiksoord, Veenhuizen was managed by the ‘Maatschappij van Weldadigheid’.
-Not everyone accepted to be re-educated and assisted however, which is why three institutions were built at Veenhuizen, which were later called prisons.
+Not everyone accepted to be re-educated and assisted however, which is why three institutions were built here, which were later called prisons.
 Veenhuizen only opened to the public in 1981.
-Before this, only prisoners, their visitors and the prison officers lived here.
-Now you can visit the interesting Prison Museum here.
+Before this, only prisoners, prison officers and their families lived here.
+Visit the interesting Prison Museum!

 6) Vijlen Mountain Village

 The 1000-year old village of Vijlen is situated 200 metres above the Normal Amsterdam Level, the reference height.
-It calls itself the only mountain village of the Netherlands as a result and is a great place to start your exploration of the lovely, hilly landscape of South Limburg.
+It calls itself the only mountain village of the Netherlands and it’s a great place to start your exploration of the lovely, hilly landscape of South Limburg.
 Several (signposted) hiking and cycling trails start from Vijlen or run through it and wind their way through forests and fields to the adjoining villages.
-Stop in one of the many restaurants and cafes afterwards, including A Gen Kirk, where the walls are lined with statues of saints.
+Stop at one of the many restaurants and cafes afterwards.

 Join the community